The Smith & Wesson Model 10 Military and Police .38 Special Revolver

 The firing pin is pinned into the hammer using a roll pin.
 There is rebounding hammer with an internal hammer block that positively prevents the firing pin from hitting the primer of a chambered cartridge until the trigger is pulled back, thus rendering the gun safe to carry with the cylinder fully loaded.
-The main (hammer) spring is a traditional, long flat spring inside the grip frame, secured by a screw in the lower front of the grip frame.
+The main (hammer) spring is a leaf spring inside the grip frame, secured by a screw in the lower front of the grip frame.

 This revolver's DA trigger function is adequate for use at contact range and not much else.
 If you want to hit what you are shooting at, cock the hammer manually for a SA trigger pull.

 It is no secret that S&W has turned out a lot of poorly machined and fitted revolvers, especially during the 1970's and 1980's.
-However, our test gun has a tight, uniform cylinder gap, tight cylinder crane to frame fit and a uniformly machined cylinder star.
+However, this test gun has a tight and uniform cylinder gap, tight cylinder crane to frame fit and a uniformly machined cylinder star.
 The frame is straight and the barrel is correctly aligned in the frame.
 The side plate fits the frame perfectly, with a nearly invisible line where the two meet.
 The hand ejector rod is straight, the action is tight and there is very little cylinder play.
 The locking bolt does not drag between the cylinder locking notches and the cylinder indexes correctly during rapid DA fire.
 The grip panels correctly match the shape of the frame and are a tight fit.
 It is one of the good ones!